Joe Farrell

 Joseph Carl Firrantello (December 16, 1937 – January 10, 1986), known as Joe Farrell, was an American jazz multi-instrumentalist who primarily performed as a saxophonist and flutist.
-He is best known for a series of albums under his own name on the CTI record label and for playing in the initial incarnation of Chick Corea's Return to Forever.
+He is best known for a series of albums under his own name on the CTI record label and for playing in the initial incarnation of Chick Corea's Return to Forever as well as the last.

 Early life and education

 Farrell was born in Chicago Heights, Illinois.
 As a child, Farrell began playing the flute and clarinet.
 After graduating from the University of Illinois at Urbana–Champaign in 1959, he moved to New York City to work as a freelance musician.

 Career

 He joined the Ralph Marterie Band in 1957 and later played with Maynard Ferguson and The Thad Jones/ Mel Lewis Orchestra.
 He also recorded with Charles Mingus, Andrew Hill, Jaki Byard, Players Association and Elvin Jones.
 After the death of John Coltrane, Elvin Jones formed a pianoless trio with Jimmy Garrison and Farrell, recording two albums for Blue Note in 1968.

 In the late 1960s and throughout the 1970s, Farrell performed with Chick Corea and Return to Forever.
-He is the flutist in Corea's most famous work "Spain," which is considered to be a modern jazz standard.
+He is the flutist on the original recording of the Corea-penned jazz standard "Spain."

 He did numerous sessions and contributed a flute solo to Aretha Franklin's 1973 hit "Until You Come Back to Me (That's What I'm Gonna Do)".
 The Santana track "When I Look into Your Eyes" (from Welcome [1973]) includes prominent flute solos from Farrell.
 During this period, he also contributed tenor saxophone and oboe solos to Hall & Oates' Abandoned Luncheonette (1973).
 Some of the most famous funk singles of James Brown feature Farrell as a part of the horn section.